nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

             print("carrier wave detected")

     The `pa_level`, `channel` & `data_rate` attributes are vital factors to the success of this test.
+Be sure these attributes are set to the desired test conditions before calling this function.
 See also the `rpd` attribute.

+    .. note:: To preserve backward compatibility with non-plus variants of the nRF24L01, this function will also change certain settings if `is_plus_variant` is `False`.
+These settings changes include disabling `crc`, disabling `auto_ack`, disabling `arc`, setting `ard` to 250 microseconds, changing the TX address to ``b"\xFF\xFF\xFF\xFF\xFF``, and loading a dummy payload into the TX FIFO buffer while continuously behaving like `resend()` to establish the constant carrier wave.
+If `is_plus_variant` is `True`, then none of these changes to settings are needed nor applied.

 stop_carrier_wave()
 ******************************